 Beyond media and societal awareness, young women need to learn to establish their own self-worth through their own actions and choices.
 They need to know that they are in control of their minds and bodies.
 This is not something you can simply tell a child.
 It is something that needs to be reinforced over time.
 Children need to be given the opportunity to express themselves and should be encouraged to develop through their interests.
 This should be done not necessarily with a goal of winning or even achieving, but to learn about themselves and how they want interact with and contribute to the world around them.

 Physical activities are great for building physical confidence.
 Obviously, I’m a great proponent of self-defense oriented martial arts given my background as a Jiu-jitsu instructor, but any physical activity can serve to build confidence if undertaken willingly and with an undertone of personal acceptance, regardless of outcome.
-This same attitude can be applied to other interests outside of sports too, whether it’s performing arts, visual arts, technological interests, writing, mechanical inclinations, etc.
+This same attitude can be applied to other interests outside of sports too, whether it’s performing arts, visual arts, technological interests, writing, mechanical inclinations, etc. Read 7 Ways to Help Your Child Deal with Bullies for more info.

 Teaching Young Men to Respect Women